Step One: Research and Discovery

 - Draft organization’s Bylaws that establish governing rules and regulations.

-- Open bank account and establish check-writing procedures.
+- Open a bank account and establish check-writing procedures.

 - Hold initial board meeting and designate officers – President, Secretary, and Treasurer.